B.S., M.S., and Ph.D. degrees

 Biological Oceanography or Marine Biology?

 Students interested in ocean processes, biomass distributions, bio-optics and primary productivity should consider our Marine Science programs.
-Students interested in the biology of specific marine organisms may wish to consider other USM degree programs in the Department of Biological Sciences or the Department of Coastal Sciences.
+Students interested in the biology of specific marine organisms may wish to consider other USM degree programs in the Department of Biological Sciences or the Division of Coastal Sciences.